JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: yes

-OK so supposed you are happy with the unwrap time to see how textures look t it
+NS: OK so supposed you are happy with the unwrap time to see how textures look t it

 JR: ok yes

-now
+NS: now
 you have a texture you like to use ????

 JR: i can use any random one really

-yes
+NS: yes
 so the easy one it just to use an image

 JR: yes

-and wrap that to the box
+NS: and wrap that to the box

 JR: yes

 JR: how do we do that

-Now we leave the UV editor
-and go to the Shading panel
-that is where we do texture setups you have 4 main panels there
+NS: Now we leave the UV editor and go to the Shading panel that is where we do texture setups you have 4 main panels there